PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

             where :math:`H\left(\pi_\theta\right)[s]` is the entropy and :math:`H\left(\pi_\theta, \pi^*\right)[s]` is the cross-entropy under state :math: 's`.
-            The above Equation is the basic mathematical knowledge in information theory, which you can get in any information theory textbook.
+            The above is the basic mathematical knowledge in information theory, which you can get in any information theory textbook.
             We expand the cross entropy term, which gives us the following:

             .. math::